toddmillernyc/bluetapecrew/README.md

 ```sh
 $ Update-Database
 ```

-### Local Setup
-Right click on Web.config in Visual Studio solution explorer "Add Config Transform"
-Do it 2x, it will add Web.Release.confg & Web.Debug config
-Add a transform in Web.Debug.config for the connection strings (Web.Debug.config is in .gitignore) **To run on Azure:** Just add the connection strings to your Azure Web App configuration

-### SQL Server Stored Procedures and Views
+### Stored Procedures and Views
-You will need to create these stored procedures and Views on your SQL Database:
+You will need to create these Views on your SQL Database:
 #### CartView View
 ```sh
 create view [dbo].[CartView] AS